Quick Navigation

 Related Sections

-- Section 88: Penalty for non-compliance of direction of Central Authority
+- Section 10: Establishment of Central Consumer Protection Authority